papis/papis/doc/source/git.rst

 Usual workflow
 --------------

-With all this in mind, assuming the you have a ``git`` repository set up in the library folder, a ``papis git`` workflow could be based on the following.
+With all this in mind, assuming you have a ``git`` repository set up in the library folder, a ``papis git`` workflow could be based on the following.

 When adding a document that you know for sure you want in your library: